jcaperella29/ARIMA-model-in-python/README.md

-# ARIMA-model-in-python
+# SARIMA-model-in-python
-This is python script for building a Autoregressive integrated moving average model .
+This is python script for building a Seasonal -Autoregressive integrated moving average model .
 This example is predicting sales over several months.